-Emergency patients receive seamless, timely care by a team of health care professionals specially trained in emergency medicine, including board certified emergency medicine physicians, physician assistants (PAs), nurses, and other staff.
+Emergency patients of all ages receive seamless, timely care by a team of health care professionals specially trained in emergency medicine, including board certified emergency medicine physicians, physician assistants (PAs), nurses, and other staff.
 Our first-rate nursing staff is the only one in Queens to receive the prestigious Magnet® designation for nursing excellence.
 As a patient, your experience, including reduced wait time, is our top priority.

 The addition of PAs to our Emergency Department staff augments the work that physicians do and enables us to effectively serve more patients.
 PAs take patient histories, perform physicals, make general differential diagnoses, order and interpret labs and diagnostic tests, prescribe medications, perform procedures, and make clinical dispositions under the supervision of a physician.